Ashot Hovhannisian: Research

-Hovhannisian's doctoral thesis at the University of Munich was devoted to Israel Ori and titled Israel Ory und die armenische Befreiungsidee, which was published in German in 1913.
+Hovhannisian's doctoral thesis at the Ludwig-Maximilians-Universität München was devoted to Israel Ori and titled Israel Ory und die armenische Befreiungsidee, which was published in German in 1913.
 While teaching at the Gevorgian Seminary in Echmiadzin in 1914–17, Hovhannisian began researching at the library and manuscript repository of the Armenian Church.
 His papers on medieval Armenian history and Armenian-Russian relations were published in Ararat, the journal of the church.
 His other notable works include Hay-rus orientats'iayi tsagman khndirë (The question of the origin of the Armenian-Russian orientation, 1921), Nalbandyanë ev nra zhamanakë (Nalbandian and his time, 1955–1956), Drvagner hay azatagrakan mtk'i patmut'yan (Episodes of the history of Armenian liberation thought, 1957–1959), and Hay-rusakan haraberut'yunnerë 18-rd dari arajin yeresnamyakin (Armenian-Russian relations in the first three decades of the 18th century, 1967).

 Hovhannisian glorified Israel Ori for his "dedication and the 'wisdom' of adopting a 'Russian' orientation that was to withstand the passage of time and regimes."